acgs0324/python-template/README.md

 ## Acknowledgements

-This work was funded by a grant from the .
+This work was funded by a grant from the UCL-ARC.